vishal-555/vishal-555/README.md

 - 👋 Hi, I’m Vishal
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in all things related to data
 - 🌱 I’m currently learning data engineering
 - 📫 You can reach me vishalwaghmode007@gmail.com or https://www.linkedin.com/in/vishalwaghmode/